 Testing Alt Tags

-It is important to test the effectiveness or your alt tags and text descriptions.
+It is important to test the effectiveness of your alt tags and text descriptions.
 The best way to do this is to turn off the images and read the page.
 Does the page make sense?
 Do you have all of the essential information?
 If so, you have most likely done a good job!
 Below is an example.
 What do you think?

 Tables